zSayloon/site-lanchonete/README.md

 ![Snack Bar Website](img/Screenshot_1.png)

-Landing page for a fictional snack bar, developed using **HTML5** and **CSS3**.
-This project was created as a practice exercise focused on website structure and front-end basics.
+Landing page for a fictional snack bar, developed using **HTML5**, **CSS3**, and **JavaScript**.
+This project was created as a practice exercise focused on website structure, front-end basics, and user interactivity.

 ## 📋 Table of Contents